bingomanatee/nuby_strata/README.md

 All of this complexity and granularity suits my style - however the only absolute requirement of the handle hook is that it passes (code, {headers}, output) to its callback or forwards to another path.

+# Appliction Components

+## Context

+The context is a container that holds everything the application requires:

+  * The app -- the resource that responds to requests
+  * The controller -- the resource that holds shared routines for a suite of actions
+  * Models
+  * Any shared state registries

+All actions, controllers and models refer back to the context.

+## Actions
+Actions are where the "action" is.
+They contain all the callbacks and are incredibly extensible for custom flow.
+For the most part, most requests should be handled by one or two actions (generally two in the case of one action for "work" and the other action for "summary" display.

+Actions have a handle method that return a callback that gets inserted into the app in tandem with a route.
+This callback meets the profile of a strata handler, but is a gateway to the larger digestive system of the action class.
+That being said -- actions are completely under designer control, and while the default action has an involved digetive tract, a custom action can have architecture particular to its needs and does not HAVE to inherit from the Action class.

+## Controllers
+Controllers are very thin in nuby_strata.
+Every function that an action can complete -- data handling, layout, authentication -- is by default handled by the actions themselves and only optionally delegated in cases where shared solutions across a series of acitons is useful.
+They are by convention associated with a single model, but that is up to the developer to decide; the data method can contain any number of model interactions, and that is up to the app designer to determine.